 What are the best places to shop for a new RV camper mattress?

 It’s crucial to shop for a new RV camper mattress at a store that specializes in them.
 It can be a bricks and mortar established stores such as a camping goods store or specialist mattress store.
 But if you are one of those who don’t have a dedicated RV mattress store near you, and need to shop in a wide range of shapes and sizes, it’s a better option to buy online.

 If you are like the 62% of people out there who decide to buy their mattresses online, there are many advantages to doing this, besides just being able to find the dimensions and weights you need at the click of a mouse button.
 Buying your motorhome mattress online is ideal for anyone who needs to custom order a specific weight, width, or length.
 This is good news for anyone who has customized their interior and now needs a mattress to go with it.

 It’s cheaper buying a new RV mattress online too, as the warehouses don’t have the same overheads as a storefront shop.
 If you are a full-time motorhome resident and plan on moving your RV to a new campground soon, then it’s advisable to factor in the 10 days to 2 weeks delivery time when you buy online.
 Additionally, if you want to take advantage of a “try it – and if you don’t like it, you can return it” offer when buying a mattress for your RV, make sure you don’t plan on heading out somewhere remote in the near future!

 What online places do we recommend?

 They are 100% made in the USA and part of Brooklyn Bedding, specialized in RV mattresses and with 4 different options of comfort.

-Bear offers RV mattresses that have breathable Celliant Cover to helps improve athletic performance, also 100% made in the USA.
+Bear offers RV mattresses that have a breathable Celliant Cover to help improve athletic performance, also 100% made in the USA.

 Irregular shaped mattresses